-You can file an appeal to the Department through what is called the State Fair Hearing process after filing an appeal with Sentara Health Plans if:
+Sentara Health Plans has one level of appeal for you to request.
+After that, you can file an appeal to the Department through what is called the State Fair Hearing process after filing an appeal with Sentara Health Plans if:

+You disagree with the final appeal decision you receive from Sentara Health Plans.

+OR

-- You disagree with the final appeal decision you receive from Sentara Health Plans.
-OR - Sentara Health Plans does not respond to your appeal in a timely manner.
+• Sentara Health Plans does not respond to your appeal in a timely manner.